At a glance

 All travellers over the age of 18 are welcome to join.
 The only requirement is an average level of fitness due to the nature of a few of the activities and hikes.

-During your stay, you’ll be living in a variety of shared accommodations as you move around Cambodia, including host families and hotels.
+During your stay, you’ll be living in a variety of shared accommodations as you move around Cambodia, including shared apartments and hotels.
 This is a great way to get to know your fellow travellers and the locals you’re living among.

 Day 1 – Arrival in Phnom Penh

 Our staff will pick you up from the airport and drive you straight to the accommodations you’ll be sharing with your group.
-Depending on your arrival time, you can spend the day exploring the city or just relaxing and catching your breath from the long trip.
+Depending on your arrival time, you can spend the day exploring the city, getting a massage or just relaxing and catching your breath from the long trip.

 Once your whole group has arrived, you’ll head out for a welcome dinner at a local restaurant.
 Use this time to get to know our staff and the rest of your group.